-Annual Gross ROI decreased from 4.2% to 1.1% in FY 2021 - 22.
-This is a result of an approximately \$19.0 million decrease in Revenue from \$29.8 million in FY 2020 - 21 to \$10.7 million in FY 2021 - 22 and the \$44.3 million increase in NYGB's ROI Capital on account of the final BAYG capital contribution in April 2021.
-To the extent not immediately deployed into new transactions, NYGB's cash balance is held in low-risk US Treasury and Money Market instruments in accordance with NYSERDA's investment policy.
-Lower interest rates on short-term investments held during the FY decreased Investment Income, thereby suppressing this Annual metric.
+Annual Gross ROI increased from 1.1% to 5.4% in FY 2022 - 23.
+This is a result of an approximately \$40.4 million increase in Revenue from \$10.7 million in FY 2021 - 22 to \$51.1 million in FY 2022 - 23.
+To the extent not immediately deployed into new transactions, NYGB's cash balance is held in low-risk US Treasury and money market instruments in accordance with NYSERDA's investment policy.
+Higher interest rates on investments held during the fiscal year also contributed to an increase in Annual Gross ROI.